Get The Top News In Search

 Semantic Topic Models in Semantic SEO

-Back in 2006, I wrote about Anna Lynn Patterson’s Phrase-Based Indexing in Move over PageRank: Google is Using Phrase-Based Searching?.
+In 2006, I wrote about Anna Lynn Patterson’s Phrase-Based Indexing in Move over PageRank: Google is Using Phrase-Based Searching?.
 I expanded on this many times over the years.
 Google has around 20 related patents on different aspects of phrase-based indexing.
-I added to it a post called Thematic Modeling Using Related Words in Documents and Anchor Text which shows off how frequently reappearing co-occurring phrases tend to be very predictive about what the pages those are about.
+I added a post called Thematic Modeling Using Related Words in Documents and Anchor Text, which shows off how frequently reappearing co-occurring phrases tend to be very predictive about the pages those are about.

 A couple of years later, I wrote about a continuation patent for Phrase-based indexing that turned it from a reranking approach to a direct ranking approach: Google Phrase-Based Indexing Updated.
 This can make phrase-based indexing very valuable.